kubernetes-sigs/kueue/site/content/en/docs/concepts/resource_flavor.md

 - brands and models (for example, Radeon 7000 versus Nvidia A100 versus T4 GPUs)

-A ResourceFlavor is an object that represents these resource variations and allows you to associate them with cluster nodes through labels and taints.
+A ResourceFlavor is an object that represents these resource variations and allows you to associate them with cluster nodes through labels, taints and tolerations.

 **Note**: If the resources in your cluster are homogeneous, you can use an [empty ResourceFlavor](#empty-resourceflavor) instead of adding labels to custom ResourceFlavors.